vovimayhem/docker-dev-stack/README.md

   - Rubinius (2.4.1):       `docker pull vovimayhem/dev-stack:rbx-2.4`
   - JRuby:                  `docker pull vovimayhem/dev-stack:jruby`

-Ruby containers will include NodeJS, because most likely you'll be developing a Ruby-On-Rails app, and you'll deffinitely need a Javascript runtime for the asset compiling.
+Ruby containers will include NodeJS *Stable*, because most likely you'll be developing a Ruby-On-Rails app, and you'll deffinitely need a Javascript runtime for the asset compiling.
 You can remove NodeJS if your'e not doing so.

+If your'e asking to include NodeJS *Preview*, most likely you're looking to develop a NodeJS project with the newest of the newest NodeJS code, within your rails app.
+The best practice is for you to work on a new project that builds upon the vovimayhem/dev-stack:nodejs-preview container instead - see the next section.

 ### Working with NodeJS?